pandas-dev/pandas/web/pandas/community/contributing/setup.md

     to use 4 spaces for tabs.

 ---
-The steps below will download around 900Mb for the pandas repository, and around 600Mb for Anaconda from the Internet.
+The steps below will download around 150 Mb for the pandas repository, and around 74 Mb for the conda environment from the Internet.
 ---

 ## Instructions